 Some questions can be answered well in the possessive plural although this is one Catholic answer that should not, especially for children who are preparing for their first Confession.
-Parish priests warn parishioners not to confess the sins of others!
+Good parish priests warn parents to teach their children not to confess the sins of others.
+Every year.

-The New Saint Joseph First Communion Catechism is the most popular in the NSJ series, yet you will want to know that it has tricky places to beware.
+The New Saint Joseph First Communion Catechism is the most popular in the NSJ series, as it has wonderful pictures and is a small pamphlet easy for children to carry and easy for parents and catechists to buy.
+You will want to know that it has tricky places to beware.

-There are other places in it, though, that are more serious.
 At the bottom of page 33 and page 49 it would seem that God the Father raised Jesus from the dead!
-Without a contorted explanation that every time one of the Blessed Trinity acts, all three act in unison; it does not teach explicitly that Jesus rose from the dead by His own omnipotent power.
+Without a contorted explanation that every time one of the Blessed Trinity acts, all three act in unison; it does not teach explicitly that Jesus Christ rose from the dead by His own omnipotent power.
 This truth is certainly omitted.

 The CCT says, "By the word Resurrection, however, we are not merely to understand that Christ was raised from the dead, which happened to many others, but that He rose by His own power and virtue a singular prerogative peculiar to Him alone....
 We sometimes, it is true, read in Scripture that He was raised by the Father; but this refers to Him as man, just as those passages on the other hand, which say that He rose by His own power relate to Him as God."

-The NSJ Baltimore Catechism No. 2 and No. 3 repeat this dangerous line and No. 3 expands the thought to include the Ascension!
-A careless reading of these, and/or not explicitly teaching precisely what the Apostles' Creed teaches "the third day He arose again from the dead", might leave out the pivotal proof of our Faith: that the Resurrection of Jesus Christ by His own power proves that He is God.
+The NSJ Baltimore Catechism No. 2 and No. 3 repeat this dangerous line and the No. 3 expands the thought to include the Ascension!
+A careless reading of these, and/or not explicitly teaching precisely what the Apostles' Creed teaches "the third day He arose again from the dead", might leave out what the Catholic Church calls the pivotal proof of our Faith: that the Resurrection of Jesus Christ by His own power proves that He is God.

 Why use the Baltimore Catechism?

-See also the opinion of the USCCB that many catechisms do not hand on the Faith.
+See the opinion of the USCCB that many catechisms do not hand on the Faith.